iqual-ch/authenticated_cache_warmer/Readme.md

 ## Tips on CacheWarmerUrl
 - CacheWarmerUrl extends Drupal/Core/Url, so you can use all the `from*` methods.
 You then need to set the user account using `setAccountId()`.
 - You can pass options to the GuzzleHttpClient used to do the call using `setHttpOptions()` or via the fourth argument on the create method.
 See `GuzzleHttp\ClientInterface::requestAsync` for details.

+## Security
+The requests are secured by generating and storing a random key on starting the warming, which is then passed along as a cookie value with the request.
+The EventSubscriber checks if the key is in Drupal's state and is active.

+This means the calling client needs to run with the same Drupal environment/db.